StrongholdBot/stronghold-website/src/features.md

 - Remove a neutral server using {% include ds-cmd.html cmd="dpm neutrals remove" %}
 - List all neutrals server using {% include ds-cmd.html cmd="dpm neutrals list" %}

-### Messages

-- Send a diplomatic message using {% include ds-cmd.html cmd="dpm send" %}
-- Alternatively, reply to one of Stronghold's messages in a diplomacy thread to send what you say directly (ping must be enabled)

-## Sessions
+## Sessions (Deployments/Events)

-Permitted users can start and manage sessions, a generic form of an event that people can attend.
+Permitted users can start and manage sessions, a generic form of an event that anyone can attend.
 Includes real-time participant logging, management, a time quota system, and default options.

-See the status of sessions with {% include ds-cmd.html cmd="session status" %}
+View the status of sessions with {% include ds-cmd.html cmd="session status" %}

 ### Management

+Manage the status and participants of a session.

 - Start a session by running {% include ds-cmd.html cmd="session start" %}
 - Stop a session using {% include ds-cmd.html cmd="session stop" %}